BARRETTMEAG/Lucidum/3. Draft_Trees/RAG2/NGPhylogeny/README.md

 RAG2 NGPhylogeny Overview:

-- Contains a picture created in NGPhylogeny for RAG2.
+- Contains a unrooted picture created in NGPhylogeny for RAG2.